blahcat/blahcat.github.io/about.md

 title: About
 permalink: /about/
 header-img: "img/about-bg.jpg"
-description: About hacks, CTF, and (most low-level) stuff...
+description: About hacks, CTF, and (mostly low-level related) stuff...
 ---

 ## Stay in touch ##